tigerclaw-az/ejwaibel.github.io/resume.md

 * Mentored 15 junior developers to help them grow and understand SCSS/JavaScript best practices
 * Triage bugs on a daily basis to ensure issues are resolved in time for production release
 * Coordinated with business and design teams to ensure proper requirements for new features
-* Solution Gulp process and enhance as necessary based on project challenges
+* Built solution for Gulp build process and enhanced as necessary based on project challenges
-* Coordinated migration of multiple code repos from SVN to Git

-#### iTRACS / Commscope
+#### iTRACS | Commscope
 : *Software Engineer II*
   __Nov.
 2012-July 2014__

 Responsible for the construction and implementation of an enterprise class web application providing business critical datacenter management solution.
-Also worked as the Lead developer for design and implementation of customer portal with multiple WordPress instances.
+Lead developer for design and implementation of customer portal with multiple WordPress instances.
+Worked closely with team members in an agile environment to ensure implementation of features/functionality conform to release/business objectives.

 * Engineered robust, scalable and extendable JavaScript
 * Created and deployed advanced RESTful API interfaces with PHP and SOAP
 * Converted raw images and layouts from a graphic designer into CSS3/HTML5 themes utilizing mustache.js
-* Resolved QA and customer submitted defects within the web application
-* Collaborated with Quality Assurance in review of test plans and transferring unit test into automation
-* Worked closely with team members in an agile environment to ensure implementation of features/functionality conform to release/business objectives.
-* Automated custom web application build and deployment using Grunt

 #### Art Institute of Phoenix
 : *Adjunct Professor - Graphic & Web Design*
   __Sept.
 2010-Dec.
 2014__

-Adjunct professor for Web Design/Development department, with average class size of 12 students.
+Adjunct professor for Graphic & Web Design department, with average class size of 12 students.

 1. *Intro to Programming*
 2. *Intro / Intermediate / Advanced Scripting*